 panel's resolution of the matter.

 The hearing officer shall make an initial determination prior to the prehearing conference as to the additional rights of participation, if any, that shall be given to the nonparty participant.
 The nonparty participant and any party may file a written request with the hearing officer prior to the prehearing conference regarding the extent of a nonparty participant's participation rights, and may make an oral request regarding participation rights at the prehearing conference.
 The determination of the extent of a nonparty participant's participation rights shall be made by the hearing officer, subject to revision by the hearing panel, and shall be included in the Prehearing Order.
+The Chair shall promptly deliver to any nonparty participants of right a statement of their rights of participation in the adjudication.

 |If the answering party alleges